komolafeemmanuel834-cmd/SOC-Analyst-Portfolio/incident-004-Caldera/Report.md

 The exercise also provided an opportunity to evaluate incident response procedures.
 Analysts practiced identifying indicators of compromise, investigating alerts, and documenting findings in a manner consistent with real-world security operations.
 Any gaps in visibility or detection identified during the exercise could then be used to improve logging configurations, SIEM correlation rules, and overall defensive readiness.

 ## Tools
-* Caldera – Used to safely and repeatedly emulate adversary behaviour in a controlled environment for the purpose of validating security controls and detection capabilities.
+* MITRE CALDERA – Used to conduct controlled adversary emulation, create and modify abilities, build adversary profiles, and execute operations against a test environment.
-* Powershell - used during the initial stages of the operation to download and execute the CALDERA agent on the target machine.
+* PowerShell – Used during the lab to deploy and execute the CALDERA agent on the target Windows system.
-* MITRE ATT&CK Framework – Used to map the simulated adversary behaviour to relevant tactics and techniques, specifically Credential Dumping (T1003).
+* MITRE ATT&CK Framework – Used to map the simulated adversary behaviours to relevant tactics and techniques.
-* Windows Event Logs – Used to review system and security events generated during the Atomic Red Team test and identify evidence of suspicious activity.
+* Windows Event Logs – Used as a primary source of telemetry for investigating process execution, account activity, service changes, scheduled tasks, log clearing, and other system activity.
-* Endpoint Detection and Response (EDR) – Used to monitor endpoint activity and determine whether the simulated credential dumping behaviour was detected and alerted on.
+* Endpoint Detection and Response (EDR) – Used to monitor endpoint activity and identify potentially malicious behaviours generated during the emulation.
-* Security Information and Event Management (SIEM) – Used to collect and analyze security logs from the environment, search for relevant activity, and determine whether detection rules generated alerts during the emulation exercise.
+* Security Information and Event Management (SIEM) – Used to collect, search, correlate, and analyze security telemetry generated during the operation.

 ## Investigation Analysis
 The engagement began with the creation of a Manx agent within the CALDERA framework.
-The agent was deployed to the victim machine using PowerShell, establishing communication between the target system and the CALDERA server.
-This step simulated an attacker gaining an initial foothold through the execution of a script-based payload.
-From a defensive perspective, PowerShell execution and subsequent network communications would represent the first indicators of compromise and should be investigated through PowerShell operational logs, process creation events, and network connection telemetry.
+The agent was deployed to the target Windows machine using PowerShell, establishing communication between the target system and the CALDERA server.
+This simulated an attacker establishing a foothold within the environment.
+From a defensive perspective, PowerShell execution and subsequent network communication represent important telemetry that can be investigated through PowerShell logging, process creation events, and network connection data.

-Following successful agent deployment, custom abilities were created and existing abilities were modified within CALDERA to tailor the attack simulation.
-These abilities were then combined into a custom adversary profile designed to emulate multiple stages of the MITRE ATT&CK attack lifecycle.
-The profile consisted of techniques covering Initial Access, Execution, Persistence, Discovery, Collection, and Defense Evasion.
+Following successful agent deployment, custom abilities were created and existing abilities were modified within CALDERA to tailor the emulation to the investigation requirements.
+These abilities were combined into a custom adversary profile containing multiple ATT&CK techniques across areas such as Execution, Persistence, Discovery, Collection, and Defense Evasion.

-An operation was subsequently created and executed against the victim machine.
-During the operation, each ability was executed sequentially, allowing the impact of individual techniques to be observed and analyzed through Windows Event Logs.
-This approach enabled a detailed investigation of how adversary activities manifest within host-based logging sources and provided valuable insight into detection opportunities.
+An operation was then created and executed against the target machine.
+The execution of the abilities generated activity that could be observed through Windows Event Logs and other available security telemetry.
+This provided an opportunity to investigate how different adversary techniques manifest within a Windows environment and identify potential detection opportunities.

 * Analysis of Executed Techniques
 * Spearphishing Attachment (T1566.001)